Table of Contents

 Negative Cash Flow

-Last but not least, keeping too much inventory is a bad idea because it adversely affects your profit and cash flow.
+Lastly, keeping too much inventory is a bad idea because it adversely affects your profit and cash flow.
 Since products depreciate over time, they eventually lose their initial value.
 The longer you keep a commodity product, the cheaper it gets.
-So excess inventory may lead to lower profit margin and loss
+So excess inventory may lead to lower profit margin and loss of revenue.

 Holding cost of extra inventory ties up cash that you could invest in other areas of your business growth.
-So first you spend money on buying the inventory, then you end up in ongoing expenses for holding that inventory.
+First you spend money on buying the inventory, and then you end up in ongoing expenses for holding that inventory.
 You also make sure to maintain it in a saleable condition.
-However, the inventory depreciates over time and you end up selling it for much cheaper than you’ve initially purchased it.
+However, the inventory depreciates over time, and you end up selling it for much cheaper than you’ve initially purchased it.

 4. How Can You Identify Excess Inventory?